 As you enter this section, if you turn right, there is a small, semi-private area, similar to the one at the far end of the first section.
 A woman sitting in this section had a dog with her, presumably one of those “emotional support animals”.
 Annoyingly, said dog kept barking every time someone walked by in its vicinity.

 If you’ve been to an Admirals Club in a large AA hub, you’ve undoubtedly seen this one.
 The decor is dated and a bit drab, but the lounge itself is spacious and has a few quiet nooks and crannies hidden away, and the staff were warm and friendly on both of my visits.
 The business center is pretty small, though, and the bar area is too congested.
-My biggest wish for the Admirals Clubs is that they would up their free food and drink offerings, but as far as US domestic airline lounges go, that ship sailed long ago.
+My biggest wish for the Admirals Clubs is that they would up their free food and drink offerings.
+As far as US domestic airline lounges go, though, that ship sailed long ago.
 Overall, while dated, this is a decent lounge, at least as far as domestic airline lounges go.

 This post is part of my trip report series about our trip to the Czech Republic and Romania in October.
 Click here for the introductory post and trip report index.